-Stuck in High Gear
+Stuck in high gear

-During the relaxation response of the parasympathetic nervous system, the body shifts back into equilibrium.
+During the relaxation response of the parasympathetic nervous system, your body shifts back into equilibrium.
 It allows your heart rate and blood pressure to return to baseline levels and enables activities such as digestion and sleep to resume at their normal pace.

 Some common effects include:

-- Move.
-Release physical tension by standing up while you work, taking the stairs, or taking a five-minute walk.
+- Release physical tension by standing up while you work, taking the stairs, or taking a five-minute walk.